adamsilver/maintainablecss.com-jekyll/_chapters/10-javascript.md

       display: none;
 	}

-You might find that this list gets rather large.
-In which case you might decide to abstract this style into a global state class.
+The trade-off is that this list could grow quickly.
+And everytime we add behavior, we need to update the CSS.
+A small change, but a change nonetheless.
+In this case we might consider a global state class.

 ## 2. Creating a global state class

-As discussed above, you might prefer to use a global state class which is applicable *across* modules.
+As we just discussed, if we find ourselves repeating the exact same set of styles for multiple modules, it might be better to use a global state class as follows:

 	.globalState-isHidden {
       display: none;
 	}

 This approach does away with the long comma-delimitted list.
-And you no longer have to specify the module class when instantiating.
+And we no longer need to specify the module class when instantiating.
 This is because the global class will be referenced from within.

 	var module1Collapser = new Collapser(element1);
 	var module2Collapser = new Collapser(element2);

-This may seems more maintainable because there's less code to update.
-But it does require your careful consideration.

-For example, there might be other visual differences specific to each module that hang off the *isHidden* class.
-If there are differences, it's probably better to go with the first approach.
+But beware that this approach doesn't always make sense.
+We may have two different modules that *behave* the same, but *look* different in response to that behaviour, something I've touched upon in chapter seven, [State](/chapters/state/).

 <!-- display: flex vs display: block -->